danrr/SELP/PROPOSAL.md

  * Bootstrap will form the base of the project
  * Backbone.js might be included if required

 I want to keep the complexity of the front-end code to a minimum.
 Ideally, I would like to use it only for display, with the logic being performed by the back-end where possible.
 I'm not sure that having an MCV framework will be necessary, at least not at the start.
-I'm not sure if this is the best approach but if I find that my front-end code had grown to need it.
+I'm not sure if this is the best approach but if I find that my front-end code had grown enough to need it, I'll refactor it on top of Backbone.

 ###Other technical considerations